yozhgoor/cargo-temp/README.md

 * SSH
     `$ cargo-temp anyhow=ssh://git@github.com/dtolnay/anyhow.git`

-This will add the repository on the default branch by default.
+This will add the repository on the last commit of the main branch by default.
 You can choose another branch or a revision:

 * Branch
     `$ cargo-temp anyhow=https://github.com/dtolnay/anyhow.git#branch=master`